muhammad-ahmad66/ultimate-react-notes/05-travel-list/README.md

 A very common beginner question or sometimes even an interview question is this. **What's the difference between state and props?**

 - **State is an internal data**, owned by component.
 While **Props is an external data**, owned by parent component.
 We can think of props as a function parameters.
 So as a communication channel between parent and child components.
-- States can be thought of as a components memory, because it can hold data over time(across multiple re-renders).
+- Stats can be thought of as a components memory, because it can hold data over time(across multiple re-renders).
 - State can be updated by the component itself, this will then cause the component to be rerendered by REACT.
 Therefore we use this mechanism of state to make components interactive.
 On the other side **props** works very differently, **they are read only**.
 They cannot modified by the component that is receiving them.
 - However, **when the child component receives new updated props that will actually also cause the component to rerender**.
 So whenever a piece of state is passed as a props to the child component, then when that state updates, both components (component owning, and component receiving, the state) are rerendered.
 - State is used by developers to make components interactive, Props are use to give the parent component, the ability to configure their child components.